 - Step 3

-Tie a knot in a piece of embroidery thread and make a running stitch around the excess fabric.
+Tie a knot in a piece of embroidery thread to secure the first stitch you make and then make a running stitch around the excess fabric.

 - Step 4